Olivia Thirlby biography

 At age 16, Thirlby made her entrance into the world of acting with her first commercial job.
 Though Thirlby was excited about her first real gig, she was disappointed in the outcome: "I wasn't very good," she told The New York Observer.
 "I did one for Mervins, a department store on the West Coast, so I never even got to see it."
 Nonetheless, she was offered her first feature film role in The Secret (2007) when she was still in high school.
 Shortly after, Thirlby made her U.S. film debut in 2006's United 93.

 Thirlby's biggest break came less than one year later in 2007's indi mega-hit, Juno, where she played the title character's quirky best friend, Leah.
 Thirlby quickly learned that being a cast member of an Academy Award-nominated film has its perks: during the media's Juno-love-fest, the young starlet was offered numerous movie roles and was featured in an eight-page fashion spread in Glamour magazine.
 She was also named one of Vanity Fair's top picks for "Hollywood's New Wave," alongside Emma Roberts, Kristen Stewart, and the cast of The Gossip Girl.

-Currently living in New York's West Village, Thirlby, who has no plans to move to Los Angeles, has finished roles in several more films, including The Wackness (2008) opposite Ben Kingsley, No Strings Attached (2011) starring Ashton Kutcher and Natalie Portman, Being Flynn (2012) with Robert De Niro and Julianne Moore, and Dredd 3D opposite Karl Urban.
+Currently living in New York's West Village, Olivia, who has no plans to move to Los Angeles, played roles in films such as The Wackness (2008) opposite Ben Kingsley, No Strings Attached (2011) starring Ashton Kutcher and Natalie Portman and Being Flynn (2012) with Robert De Niro and Julianne Moore.

 Olivia Thirlby Filmography